 How a scuba diving emergency illustrates key principles of conflict resolution

-This is a story I share on the Communication Leadership training, about a scuba dive trip that went wrong and how it illustrates some key principles in conflict resolution.
+This is a story I share on Communication Leadership training, about a scuba dive trip that went wrong and how it illustrates key principles in conflict resolution.

 I’ll save the details of the full story and the relevance of the crayfish for people on the training, but here are a few key principles;

 - Keep yourself safe: This is perhaps the golden rule of conflict resolution.
-In the same way I needed to bite down harder on my mouth piece as my panicking buddy tried to rip it out of my mouth, you need to consider your own safety in a conflict scenario.
+In the same way I needed to bite down harder on my mouth piece as my panicking buddy tried to rip it out of my mouth, you need to keep your self safe in a conflict scenario.